LenneDalben/StardewValleyModsGPL/[CP] Something's Rotten in the State of Ferngill/README.md

 <a href="https://www.nexusmods.com/stardewvalley/users/2893756?tab=user+files">Yri</a>, for encouragement and feedback.

+<a href="https://www.nexusmods.com/stardewvalley/users/18901754?tab=user+files">aedenthorn / Lucy</a>, author of Dynamic Map Tiles, for their quick support.
+Without them, the extra effects on map tiles in this mod wouldn't be possible.

 <a href="https://www.nexusmods.com/stardewvalley/users/1552317?tab=user+files">Pathoschild</a>, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible.